RsyncProject/rsync/rsync.1.md

 0.  `RSYNC_OLD_ARGS`

-    Specify a non-zero numeric value if you want the `--old-args` option to be enabled by default, or a zero value to make sure that it is disabled by default.
+    Specify a "1" if you want the `--old-args` option to be enabled by default, a "2" (or more) if you want it to be enabled in the option-repeated state, or a "0" to make sure that it is disabled by default.
 (First supported in 3.2.4.)

 0.  `RSYNC_PROTECT_ARGS`